Skip to content

 08 Jan 2015

 Interest in the connection between the gut and mood has been growing over the last few years.
 It has been found that levels of people’s anxiety may be linked to their microbiome; their gut bacteria.
-New research from neurobiologists at the Oxford University has now found more compelling evidence between our microbiota (see Probiotics Learning Lab for more glossary terms) and brain function.
+New research from neurobiologists at the Oxford University has now found more compelling evidence between our microbiota (see Probiotics Learning Lab) and brain function.
 In this particular study the scientists found that there was a strong link between the supplementation of prebiotics and a reduction in anxiety.

 In this study forty five healthy volunteers aged between 18 and 45 were given two prebiotics or a placebo everyday for 3 weeks.
 The salivary cortisol awakening response was then sampled both before and after the prebiotic/placebo was given.
 On the final day of treatment, the participants completed computerised tests assessing how they managed to process emotional information such as positive or negative words.